List of Fairfax County Public Schools middle schools: Administration

-The current principal of Rachel Carson Middle School is Gordon Stokes.
-Before being appointed in 2015, Stokes was an assistant principal at South County Middle School and Luther Jackson Middle School and also taught as a History teacher at RCMS in its first few years.
+The current principal of Rachel Carson Middle School is Donald (Tony) Washington.
+Before being appointed in 2024, Washington was the principal at Forestville Elementary School from 2019-2024.

 Academics

 Rachel Carson Middle School is an Advanced Academic Placement (AAP) Center.
 The school has a wide range of electives to choose from and a large fine and performing arts program.
 Carson Middle School offers Spanish, French, Chinese, and Japanese foreign language classes.

 Demographics

 As of the 2020–21 school year, Carson Middle School has a total of 1,473 students.
 The school is: